 Local's Guide to Cross Country Skiing in Fernie, BC

-Fernie features over 50km of cross country ski trails for all levels of Nordic skiers thanks to extensive expansion in recent years.
+Fernie features over 42km of cross-country ski trails for all levels of Nordic skiers thanks to extensive expansion in recent years.

-There are five unique areas to Cross-country ski in Fernie: at the Elk Valley Nordic Centre, Fernie Alpine Resort, Fernie Golf Course, Montane Trails and Island Lake Lodge, plus a multi-use riverside dyke trail.
+There are four unique areas to cross-country ski in Fernie: at the Elk Valley Nordic Centre, Fernie Alpine Resort, Fernie Golf Course, and Montane Trails, plus a multi-use riverside dyke trail.
 View the Winter Trail Map.

-Easily accessed from Historic Downtown Fernie, the trail system at the Fernie Golf Course features 12 km's of groomed, beginner level terrain with epic wide-open views of the surrounding Rocky Mountains.
-At the trailhead by The Clubhouse (not open in winter), you'll find the Trail & Info Sign, with a dropbox for the purchase of day passes.
-These trails are only for XC skiers and no dogs are allowed.
+Easily accessed from Historic Downtown Fernie, the trail area has minimal elevation change and features 8 km of groomed, beginner-level terrain with epic wide-open views of the surrounding Rocky Mountains.
+There is ample free parking at the trailhead by the Clubhouse (not open in winter).
+You'll find the Trail & Info Sign, with a dropbox for the purchase of day passes.
+These trails here are only for XC skiers and no dogs are allowed.

-Fernie Alpine Resort has 9 kilometres of groomed trails located off of Lot 4 Parking Area.
+Fernie Alpine Resort has 14km of wide multiuse trails.
+The trails here are groomed on a regular basis throughout the winter and are great for classic and skate skiers.
 There are a few hills on both the short and long loop providing a good work-out.
 Trails are free to use and visitors are encouraged to use the resort facilities.

-The Montane Trail System is located just off of Coal Creek Road, featuring over 12kms of multi-use trails, most groomed regularly.
-Montane Trails for cross-country skiing only, are called Montane Green.
+The Montane Trail System comprises of 15kms of multi-use trails with a further 8km of trails specific to nordic skiing.
+Trails are groomed on a regular basis by the volunteers at the Coal Creek Heritage Society .
 Additional trails in the system are for snowshoeing, fat biking, and dog walking.
 A day-use hut can be found towards the far end of the trail system and features beautiful views towards Fernie Alpine Resort.

 The Montane trails are a mix of beginner, intermediate and advanced.
-Montane Trails are managed by the Fernie Trails and Ski Touring Club; donations are welcomed and lifetime memberships are available for $25.
+Montane Trails and the Montane Hut are managed by the Coal Creek Heritage Society; donations are welcomed and much appreciated.